The Power of the Doctor: Plot

 The Thirteenth Doctor and her companions intervene in a CyberMaster attack on a bullet train, but are unable to stop them from escaping with a child.
 After nearly being killed, Dan parts with the Doctor and returns to his own life.
 A rogue Dalek contacts the Doctor, offering information about a plot to destroy humanity.

 The Doctor tracks the child to a second moon that has appeared in the sky over 1916 Russia.
 The Doctor and Yaz find the child from the train imprisoned on the planet, and discover it is actually an enslaved energy being.
 The Doctor's former companions Tegan and Ace investigate the abduction of seismologists and the addition of Rasputin's face to famous paintings.
 Kate Stewart invites the Doctor to UNIT's headquarters to discuss their findings.
 The Doctor clarifies that the new face in the paintings is actually that of the Master.

 The Doctor confronts the Master in Naples, where he reveals he has killed the missing seismologists.
 The Doctor learns the Master and his CyberMasters have allied with the Daleks to trigger simultaneous volcanic eruptions across Earth.
 The Doctor meets the rogue Dalek but she is captured.
 Meanwhile, the Doctor's former ally Vinder crash-lands on the Cyber planet.
 Under arrest at UNIT headquarters, the Master uses a miniaturised Cyberman as a Russian doll, bringing in a large number of Cybermen which free him.
 The Daleks take the Doctor to the Master in 1916 Russia where he forces her to regenerate into himself.

 The Doctor encounters mental manifestations of some of her past incarnations, who inform her it may be possible to undo the forced regeneration.
 An AI program the Doctor created, using images of the past Doctors, leads Ace to meet with former companion Graham and destroy the Dalek volcano machine, Tegan to destroy the Cyberman converter and CyberMasters in UNIT HQ, and Yaz and Vinder to trick and capture the Master with a hologram of the Fugitive Doctor.
 They also cause the CyberMasters to regenerate, harnessing the energy to undo the Doctor's forced regeneration.

 Defeated, the Master mortally wounds the Doctor, triggering her regeneration.
-The Doctor takes Yaz home and departs alone.
-Yaz attends a support group of former companions.
-The Doctor travels to a cliff where she regenerates into the Fourteenth Doctor, who is alarmed to discover his new appearance is physically similar to his tenth incarnation.
+After sharing a final adventure with her, the Doctor takes Yaz home and departs alone.
+Yaz attends a support group of former companions, while the Doctor travels to a cliff where she regenerates into the Fourteenth Doctor, who is alarmed to discover his new appearance is physically similar to his tenth incarnation.